RTL 5: RTL 5 under the early days of HMG

 In February 1995, Veronica joined RTL 4 S.A., starting a joint venture called HMG (Holland Media Groep).
 Two of the channels already had defined targets (RTL 4 continued being a family channel and Veronica was set to be a youth channel), but RTL 5 "clashed" with RTL 4, causing the channel to find a new formula.
-In March, its founding director Fans von Westerloo left the channel and was appointed for the same position on the upstart network SBS6.
+In March, its founding director Fons von Westerloo left the channel and was appointed for the same position on the upstart network SBS6.
 Program coordinator Bart in't Houd also left the channel to join the same post on the new service.

 With three major channels RTL could disrupt the television market in the Netherlands.
 A recommendation from the European Commission suggested the sale of RTL 5 to another company, with SBS Broadcasting being interested.
 The Competition Commission suggested by mid-September to formally create HMG only if RTL 5 was sold and if Endemol's share was reduced to a symbolic level.